soggybag/Hoppy-Bunny-SpriteKit-Swift/P9-What-You-Learned/content.md

 ---
-title: "What you have learned"
+title: What you have learned
 slug: what-you-learned
 ---